RaivoKoot/Video-Dataset-Loading-Pytorch/README.md

 ### 7. Conclusion
 A proper code-based explanation on how to use VideoFrameDataset for training is provided in `demo.py`

+### 8. Something Something V2 & EPIC-KITCHENS-100
+After you have read Section 1 to 7, this repository also contains easy pre-made conversion scripts to get you instantly started with the Something Something V2 dataset and the EPIC-KITCHENS-100 dataset.
+To get started with either, read the README inside the `EPIC-KITCHENS-100` or `SomethingSomethingV2` directory.

-### 8. Upcoming Features
+### 9. Upcoming Features
-- [ ] Include compatible annotation files for common datasets, such as Something-Something-V2, EPIC-KITCHENS-100 and Kinetics, so that users do not need to spend their own time converting those datasets' annotation files to be compatible with this repository. (coming in the next few days, as of May 20 2021)
+- [x] Include compatible annotation files for common datasets, such as Something-Something-V2, EPIC-KITCHENS-100 and Kinetics, so that users do not need to spend their own time converting those datasets' annotation files to be compatible with this repository.
 - [x] Add demo for sampling a single continous-frame clip from videos.
 - [x] Add support for arbitrary labels that are more than just a single integer.
 - [x] Add support for specifying START_FRAME and END_FRAME for a video instead of NUM_FRAMES.